AdamPayzant/doit_rs/README.md

 ## Important Points for Consideration

-* Just because this port attempts to make use of memory safety and a smaller codebase does not mean this program is more secure.
+* Just because this program attempts to make use of memory safety and a smaller codebase does not mean this program is more secure.
 Memory safety is just one facet of the broad Security landscape and logical errors may pose a greater threat.
 Sudo is a massive is a massive codebase and has thousands of eyes on it.